mc256/starlight/docs/starlight-proxy.md

 The Starlight proxy listens on port 8090.
 We should put a Nginx reverse proxy to handle SSL certificates or load balancing.
 But for simplicity, this part is ignored in this example.
-The Starlight proxy writes data to `./data` folder, and it needs some environment variables (in the next step).
+The Starlight proxy writes image metadata to `./data` folder, and it needs some environment variables in `config.env` (details are in the next step).

 2. Create `config.env` file in the same folder.
 This configuration points the proxy to the registry.